ParisaMousavi/CarND-LaneLines-P1/writeup_template.md

 ## Lane Finding Pipeline

-My solution has two main parts:
+My solution has two main parts.
+The diagram below demons
-- First 5 steps for preparing image for lane line detection process.
+- First 5 steps as demonstrated in the diagram below, are for preparing image for lane line detection processor.
-- Second 7 steps for processing the prepared image to find lines and draw the detected lane lines on the main image.
+- Second 7 steps are for processing the prepared image to find lines and draw the detected lane lines on the main image.

 ![My solution pipeline](./media/CarND-LaneLines-P1.svg)